PHPSocialNetwork/phpfastcache/CONTRIBUTING.md

 If an error appears, fix it then you can submit your pull request.

 Some tests will be skipped if you don't have special dependencies installed (Arangodb, Couchbase, Couchdb, Firestore credential and SDK, Dynamodb credential, etc.).\
-So don't worry if those tests are skipped as long as they **pass** on the Github and Travis CIs.
+So don't worry if those tests are skipped as long as they **pass** on the GitHub and Travis CIs.